 Viper’s poison cloud is a classic “grenade” like object that you throw in an arc and it bounces off walls until it hits the ground, at that point you can activate it or deactivate it in order to move away or manage fuel.
 Poison cloud can be purchased and has one charge.

 When it’s active it burns 5 fuel points per second.
 When deactivated, it’s put on a short cooldown before it can be activated again.
 When it’s deactivated, you can also approach it and pick it up to throw it somewhere else later.
 The cooldown to activate the poison cloud is the shortest, to deactivate a bit longer, and when you pick it up from the floor it’s the longest.

-Enemies and allies’ health will start decaying when inside the poison cloud, what this means is that their shield and health will start dropping towards 1 (not zero as it’s not lethal) and will start to regenerate once again when they’re out of the cloud.
-This effect does not affect you.
+Enemies and allies’ health will decay by 30 health momentarily when they enter the cloud, and then resume every second until they reach 1 HP.
+What this means is that their shield and health will start dropping towards 1 (not zero as it’s not lethal) and will start to regenerate once again when they’re out of the cloud.
+This effect does not affect you or your allies.